-- This insurance coverage is a good fit for small businesses with fewer than 100 employees.
+- This insurance coverage is good for small businesses with fewer than 100 employees.

-- Business owners’ policies are standardized so if you require special coverage, you might want to opt for a different policy.
+- They standardize business owners’ policies so if you require special coverage, you might want to opt for a different policy.

-- BOPs usually include property insurance for buildings and contents owned by the company and this comes into two different forms.
+- BOPs (business package insurance) usually include property insurance for buildings and contents owned by the company and this comes into two different forms.
 These are the standard and special which provides more complete coverage

 - Business interruption insurance covers the loss of income due to a fire or other catastrophe that stops the operation of the business.
 This can also include the extra costs of operating out of a temporary location.

 - Liability protection covers your business’ legal responsibility for the harm it may cause to others.
 This harm is a possible result of things that you and your employees do or fail to do in your business operations that may end up causing bodily injury or property damage due to defective products, faulty installations, and errors in the services you provided.